reflectoring/reflectoring.github.io/_posts/2020-10-31-manage-jdks-with-sdkman.md

   auto: 0085-numbers
 ---

-In the world of microservices and 6-month cycle release of Java, it is quite often to change Java versions multiple times a day.
+In the world of microservices and the 6-month release cycle of Java, we often have to change between Java versions multiple times a day.

-**SDKMAN! is a tool that helps us manage multiple JDK installations  (and not only) and configure each codebase to use a specific JDK version without the hassle of changing the `JAVA_HOME` environment variable.**
+**SDKMAN! is a tool that helps us to manage multiple JDK installations (and installations of other SDKs) and to configure each codebase to use a specific JDK version without the hassle of changing the `JAVA_HOME` environment variable.**

-Make sure also to check out the latest [article](https://reflectoring.io/manage-jdks-with-jenv/) about another great tool [jEnv](https://www.jenv.be/).
+Make sure also to also check out the [article about jEnv](/manage-jdks-with-jenv/) which is an alternative tool for the same purpose.

 ## Installing SDKMAN!

-SDKMAN! is easy to install on any platform the only thing you need is a terminal.
+SDKMAN! is easy to install on any platform.
+The only thing you need is a terminal.

 For installing and running SDKMAN! on Windows consider using [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 To install SDKMAN! follow the official [installation guide](https://sdkman.io/install).

-## Installing a JDK from SDKMAN! repository
+## Installing a JDK From the SDKMAN!
+Repository

 SDKMAN! offers multiple JDK vendors such as AdoptOpenJDK, Alibaba, Amazon, etc...